 This year, ‘What Matters To You?’
 Day (WMTY21) was Wednesday 9 June 2021.

-‘What matters to you?’ is a Scotland-wide campaign to encourage and support meaningful conversations between people who provide health and social care and the people, families and carers who receive health and social care.
+‘What Matters To You’?
+(WMTY) day aims to encourage and support more meaningful conversations between people who provide health and social care and the people, families and carers who receive health and social care.

 To help people get the best possible outcome, we need to understand the things that are really important to them.
 This could be something very specific or something more general.
 Here are some examples of the types of things people have talked about:

 We want to know what matters to you, so we can provide care that works for you.
 There are a number of ways you can tell us what matters to you every day:

 We will listen to what everyone tells us matters to them.

 Care teams will talk with people accessing health and social care services about how they can do things differently, when they know what matters to you.